samar-khanna/DiffusionSat/README.md

 ## Training
 These sections describe how to launch training using `accelerate`.

+#### A note on `accelerate`
+In this repository, we provide an example config file to use with `accelerate` in `launch_accelerate_configs`.
+You can also configure your own file by running `accelerate config` in your terminal and following the steps.
+This will save the config file in the  cache location (eg: `.cache/huggingface/accelerate/default_config.yaml`), and you can simply copy over the `.yaml` file to `launch_accelerate_configs/` or remove the `--config_file` argument from `accelerate launch` in the bash script.

+#### A note on datasets
+See [this section](#datasets) for more details on how to use `webdataset` for training.
+You will need to specify the dataset shardlist `.txt` files in `./webdataset_shards`.

 ### Single-Image Training
 To train the `(text, metadata) -> single_image` model, use the following command:
 ```shell
 ./launch_scripts/launch_256_fmow_satlas_spacenet_img_txt_md.sh launch_accelerate_configs/single_gpu_accelerate_config.yaml
 ```
-Here we provide an example config file to use with `accelerate`, but you can also configure your own file by running `accelerate config` and following the steps.
-This will save the config file in the cache location (eg: `.cache/huggingface/accelerate/default_config.yaml`), and you can simply copy over the `.yaml` file to `launch_accelerate_configs/` or remove the `--config_file` argument from `accelerate launch` in the bash script.

 ### Conditional (ControlNet) Training
 To train the `(text, target_metadata, conditioning_metadata, conditioning_images) -> single_image` ControlNet model, use the following commands,
 detailed below.

 As a quick summary, these scripts use a frozen single-image model (see above) as a prior to train a ControlNet (which could be a 3D ControlNet for temporal conditioning images).
 This ControlNet can then generate a new image for the desired input text and metadata prompt, conditioned on additional metadata and images.

-Note that you will need to specify the shardlist `.txt` files in `./webdataset_shards`.
 You will also need to provide the path to the single-image model checkpoint (by specifying this path in the `UNET_PATH` variable) that will remain frozen throughout training.